Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 It will be the responsibility of members to approve policies and guidelines for the operation of the local chapter, to elect delegates to the national convention, to vote on matters related to national policy, and to make recommendations on issues and other matters to the National Political Committee of DSA.

 There shall be a pledge system of voluntary donations for members of DDS.
-The Local may establish a dues policy for the fiscal year by a vote of the membership at a General Meeting.
-Such a policy will be effective only for that fiscal year.
-No financial contribution, whether in the form of pledges or dues, confers rights or privileges.
+No financial contribution confers rights or privileges.
 No person shall be denied membership in DDS on the basis of the inability to make a financial contribution to the organization.

 ARTICLE II.
 Elections.